dels07/pr-reminder-supabase/README.md

 bitbucket_repository : you can get it from url, format is organization/repo (ex: mid-kelola-indonesia/talenta-core)
 bitbucket_username   : self-explanatory
 bitbucket_password   : self-explanatory
-flock_channel        : from webhook, insert only channel id flock_review_channel : from webhook, insert only channel id pr_authors           : use comma separated values (ex: Author 1,Author 2,Author 3), name must be same with the one from bitbucket active               : true/false, to enable/disable reminder for specific config
+flock_channel        : (not supported anymore) from webhook, insert only channel id flock_review_channel : (not supported anymore) from webhook, insert only channel id gchat_channel        : from webhook, insert only channel id gchat_review_channel : (unsupported) from webhook, insert only channel id pr_authors           : use comma separated values (ex: Author 1,Author 2,Author 3), name must be same with the one from bitbucket active               : true/false, to enable/disable reminder for specific config
 ```